vpon-data/data-sdk/docs/DebugMode.md

 [VponData] License key is invalid.
 [VponData] Fail to initialize SDK.
 Please check the required settings in Vpon Data SDK website: https://datasdk.vpon.com/
 ```
-These error messages indicate that License key is invalid, which remind App publishers to check License key setting when calling SDK API.
+These error messages indicate that the License key is invalid, which reminds App publishers to check the License key setting when calling SDK API.

 ```
 [VponData] Fail to receive Vpon endpoint’s feedback.
 Endpoint response code : 0(-1009, The Internet connection appears to be offline.).
 Please make sure your network connection is stable and check Vpon’s endpoint connection again.
 ```

-These above error messages indicate that the device is not connected to network or the network is not stable.
+The above error messages indicate that the device is not connected to the network or the network is not stable.

 If some errors keep unsolved, App publishers can collect all the messages that start with [VponData] in developer console, and then send the messages to Vpon Contact: datasdk.support<span>@vpon.com for further supports.